devendradd/PromisesInJs/readme.md

-#To Run without_promises program run following command
+#To Run without_promises program run this command: node without_promises.js
-node without_promises.js

-#To Run with_promises program run following command
+#To Run with_promises program run this command: node with_promises.js
-node with_promises.js